 This being said, Harrison Hot Springs is still at-risk from wildfire.
 Risk is a measure of the likelihood of an event and its consequence.
 Although the likelihood of an out-of-control wildfire is relatively low, the consequence of wildfire to the community is high.
 One of the risk factors that was brought up repeatedly during plan development is the single egress route and the high numbers of summer visitors to destinations further north on Harrison Lake.
-Therefore, plan recommendations emphasize the importance of the Village's ongoing emergency planning efforts, including the investigation of a secondary egress route from the community in conjunction with the Village's risk profile to an appreciable degree, it is recommended that the Village focus primarily on the other facets of FireSmart, while ensuring that the fire department is well trained and resourced to respond to fires.
+Therefore, plan recommendations emphasize the importance of the Village's ongoing emergency planning efforts, including the investigation of a secondary egress route from the community in conjunction with the Village's emergency planning partners.
+Since altering natural forested areas is not expected to affect the Village's risk profile to an appreciable degree, it is recommended that the Village focus primarily on the other facets of FireSmart, while ensuring that the fire department is well trained and resourced to respond to fires.